 'Capital Projects' include projects to be designed and constructed by the County.
 The implementation status and projected implementation year are shown for each project.
-Currently the County proposes an additional 183 acres to be constructed by FY 2020.
-Capital Projects are expected to generate 1,060 acres towards ISR between FY 2015-FY 2023.
+Capital Projects are expected to generate 1,457.8 acres towards ISR by FY 2023.

 'Other' includes projects implemented by private individuals or companies, non-profits, and other agencies that the County credits towards its goal.
-These projects primarily include shoreline stabilizations, redevelopment projects, installation of septic system denitrification units, and connection of septic systems to public sanitary sewer systems.
-These projects are anticipated to generate 378 acres towards the ISR requirement by FY 2020.
+These projects include nutrient trading, shoreline stabilizations, redevelopment projects, installation of septic system denitrification units, and connection of septic systems to public sanitary sewer systems.
+These projects are anticipated to generate 878 acres towards the ISR requirement by FY 2020.